zehuanli/Metasploit-Plugin-Session-Filter/README.md

 ## Introduction

-When listening for a reverse shell (eg. under `multi/handler`) from an unknown IP on a popular port (22, 80, 443, 8080, ...), it's very likely to receive tons of unexpected connections triggered by annoying scripted attacks and scans from the Internet.
-To save some time and efforts inspecting those trash sessions, the plugin can automatically validate the sessions upon their creation, with the following rules:
+When listening for a reverse shell (eg. under `multi/handler`) from a random IP on a popular port (22, 80, 443, 8080, ...), it's very likely to receive tons of unwanted connections triggered by annoying scripted attacks and scans from the Internet.
+To save some time and efforts inspecting and closing those trash sessions, the plugin can automatically validate the sessions upon their creation, with the following rules:

 - Echo challenge